vektor-inc/vk-blocks-pro/readme.txt

 [ Bug fix ][ New FAQ ] Fix a typo in the font-family specification.

 = 1.70.0 =
-[ Specification Change ] core/social-link, core/site-logo, core/site-title and core/site-tagline correspond to margin-extension
+[ Specification change ] core/social-link, core/site-logo, core/site-title and core/site-tagline correspond to margin-extension
 [ Add function ][ Breadcrumb ] Add the ability to input breadcrumb separators.

 = 1.69.1 =